Carolyn Brinkworth: LGBTQ students in STEM

-Impact of career development workshops
+Impact of workshops

-Brinkworth co-authored a 2017 study, "Long-term impacts of a career development workshop for undergraduates" published in the Bulletin of the American Meteorological Society.
-According to the findings of Sloan et al.'s research, participants in career development workshops had increased communication and leadership abilities.
-These improved abilities will help students stand out in the competitive field of STEM.
-Their research concluded that effective communication and leadership skills are frequently the difference between pursuing and prospering in a STEM job.
+Brinkworth co-authored a 2017 study, Long-term impacts of a career development workshop for undergraduates published in the Bulletin of the American Meteorological Society.
+The findings show participants in career development workshops had increased communication and leadership abilities.
+These improved abilities help students stand out in the competitive field of STEM.
+Their research concluded that effective communication and leadership skills are a difference between pursuing and prospering in a STEM job.

-Furthermore, these courses increase the chances of participants securing desired jobs in their chosen fields.
+The courses additionally increase the chances of participants securing desired jobs in their chosen fields.
 Students are better equipped to face the challenges that typically accompany STEM jobs because of the information and tools gained through these programs.
 This not only benefits the individuals engaged, but it also helps to broaden participation in the STEM workforce, resulting in more equitable and inclusive environments.

-In 2019, Brinkworth co-authored an article in Journal of Geoscience Education, "Developing scientists as champions of diversity to transform the geosciences".
-The article assesses the effectiveness of the Geo Opportunities for Leadership in Diversity (GOLD) Institutes in equipping senior geoscientists with knowledge of access, opportunity, and workplace culture practices which they could use to take action within their local communities of practice (COPs).
+In 2019, Brinkworth co-authored an article in Journal of Geoscience Education, Developing scientists as champions of diversity to transform the geosciences.
+The article assesses Geo Opportunities for Leadership in Diversity (GOLD) Institutes in equipping senior geoscientists with knowledge of access, opportunity, and workplace culture practices.
+Results showed that this was effective.